pgalbavy-itrs/OP5-Log-Analytics-6.x/19-00-00-Upgrades/19-01-00-Manual_upgrade_6.1.1-6.1.2.md

-# Manual upgrade the OP5 Log Analytics #
+# Manual update of OP5 from version 6.1.1 to 6.1.2 #

-The OP5 Log Anlytics update should be done by copying new versions of files to the appropriate directories.
-The source installation directory is: */root/pkg_6x*
+The OP5 Log Anlytics 6.1.1 update should be done by copying new versions of files to the appropriate directories.
+The source installation directory is: /root/pkg_6.1.2*

 ## Data node update ##

+1. Go to installation directory that contain OP5 Log Analytics 6.1.2 files:

+		cd /root/pkg_6.1.2

 1. Stop the Elasticsearch service